What’s next with waste management?

 THE EDITOR: The global climate strike from September 20 to 27 was a call to action for people to make the problem of climate change and global warming impossible to ignore; this call rippled across the globe with over 7.6 million participants.

-In TT, students marched in the capital and appealed to the Government to take climate change more seriously and implement more effective and sustainable policies that would make TT more resilient and environmentally conscious.
+In TT, students marched in the capital and appealed to the Government to take climate change more seriously and implement more effective and sustainable policies.

 This is particularly relevant to our country because, according to Forbes, TT is the biggest culprit in the Caribbean for marine plastic disposal, with a whopping production of 1.5 kg of waste per capita per day.